Jeong Eun Park: Mixed martial arts career

 Park began her mixed martial arts career as an amateur in 2011 though the Road Fighting Championship 'Central League', aimed at developing amateurs.
 As the 'Central League' had only began to organize women's bouts at the time, Park fought as a strawweight, as her preferred atomweight class wasn't available at the time.
 In the four years prior to her professional debut, Park amassed a 3—3 record in amateur mixed martial arts, a 5—3 record in combat sambo and a 9—1 record in amateur kickboxing.

 Park made her professional mixed martial arts debut against the 24-fight veteran Emi Fujino at Goobne Chicken Road FC 023 on May 2, 2015, in front of an audience of 7000.
-She stepped in on two-week's notice as a replacement for Hyo Kyung Song, who was forced to withdraw with an injury.
+She stepped in on two-weeks' notice as a replacement for Hyo Kyung Song, who was forced to withdraw with an injury.
 Park lost the fight by majority decision.
 She was at the time the youngest female fighter in the history of Road FC.

 Park faced the future Pancrase and Shooto champion Satomi Takano at Road FC 025 on August 22, 2015.
 She lost the fight by majority decision.

 Park faced the debuting Xiaoni Liu at Road FC 028 on January 31, 2016.
 Despite the difficulty she encountered in the standup portion of the bout, Park was able to take her opponent down in the second round and won the fight by an arm triangle choke submission.

 Park faced Hisae Watanabe in her first overseas fight at 'Vale Tudo Japan in Osaka' on June 19, 2016.
 The fight was ruled a draw by majority decision.
 Two of the judges handed in an even 20—20 scorecard, while the third ringside official scored the fight 20—18 in favor of Park.

 Park was expected to face Sharma Devaiah at Road FC 037 XX on March 11, 2017.
 It was the first all women's fight card in the promotion's history.
 Devaiah withdrew prior to the bout for undisclosed reasons and was replaced by the debuting Na Young Park.
 Jeong Eun Park won the fight by a second-round technical knockout.